jonathancraddock/mootparadox_grav/pages/02.blog/catstycam-to-sheffield-pike/item.md

 Red Tarn is reputed to offer some stunning wild swimming, with cold clear water that displays a feint green tint.
 As well as being the highest "substantial body of water" in England, it is also one of four UK lakes that is home to [the schelly](https://en.wikipedia.org/wiki/Schelly), an ancient variety of freshwater salmon.

 On this mid-July Thursday, Helvellyn's summit was very peaceful; avoid it like the plague at weekends, unless you love crowds.
-I took a brief detour over to the summit shelter, before heading onward to Lower Man and Whiteside
+I took a brief detour over to the summit shelter, before heading onward to Lower Man and Whiteside.

+> "The smooth slopes curving up from the west break abruptly along the ridge, where, in complete contrast, a shattered cliff of crag and scree falls away precipitously eastwards..."

-Approaches to Helvellyn from the Thirlmere side have a somewhat dull reputation, but this view across Browncove Crags to Thirlmere, with Bassenthwaite visible in the distance, shows there is merit in both directions.
+Approaches to Helvellyn from the Thirlmere side have a less exciting reputation, but this view across Browncove Crags to Thirlmere, with Bassenthwaite visible in the distance, shows there is still some grandeur from the west.
 The mountains in the middle distance are High Seat and Bleaberry Fell.
 Derwent Water is hidden behind them.

 ![browncove-crags-thirlmere](browncove-crags-thirlmere.jpg "browncove-crags-thirlmere")
 *Browncove Crags, with Thirlmere in the background.*